Dr Jungho Suh

 |Org Unit||Geography, Environment and Population|

 |Telephone||+61 8 8313 3014|

-Jungho obtained his doctoral degree in the field of environmental economics in 2002 at The University of Queensland.
-He joined The University of Adelaide in 2006.
-His current research interests include integrated rice-duck farming, nature-based tourism, community-based natural resource management in developing countries, and the economic valuation of non-market services provided by natural and environmental resources.
-Jungho is teaching the principles of economics and their applications in contemporary environmental and social issues.
+Jungho obtained his doctoral degree in the field of environmental economics in 2002 from the University of Queensland.
+He joined the University of Adelaide in 2006.
+His general research interests include integrated rice-duck farming, nature-based tourism, community-based natural resource management in developing countries, and the economic valuation of non-market services provided by natural and environmental resources.
+Jungho has been teaching the principles of economics and their applications in contemporary environmental and social issues.

 • GEOG 2134 Resource Scarcity and Allocation